Stroke Care at Mission Hospital

 the brain was blocked.
 The necessary blood and oxygen is lost and brain

-into the tissue of the brain.
+the tissue of the brain.
 This may due to a ruptured aneurysm, disturbances

 related to blood pressure or other vascular anomalies.